LearnBoost/up/README.md

   - A value to give `process.title`.
   - Defaults to `up`.
   - The value will be appended with `master` or `worker` (e.g "up master", "up worker").

+- `u`/`--uptime`

+  - The mininum update a worker process should live for in order to be replaced by another worker.
+It will otherwise be considered a cyclical restart.
+  - Defaults to 5000 ms.

+- `-d`/`--directory`

+  - The working directory to change into prior to starting the master process.
+  - Defaults to the current working directory.
+  - Note that this will effect the pathing used for `--pidfile` and `<file>`.

 ### B) JavaScript API